 Please contact us to request a free quote.

 TRAUMA-INFORMED Strategies to Support Student Success in the Classroom

 Specifically Designed for Educators Serving Grades PK-12: General Education Teachers, Special Education Staff, Counselors, Instructional Assistants, Program Specialists, Title I Staff, School Psychologists, and Administrators

-- Practical strategies for creating supportive Trauma-Sensitive classrooms where students can thrive and learn at their best
+- Practical strategies for creating supportive Trauma-Sensitive instruction for classroom or online environments where students can thrive and learn at their best

 - How to strengthen attention, self-regulation, working memory, executive function, and other deficits commonly associated with childhood and adolescent trauma